Crypt212/obsidian-vault/Goals/BIG GOALS.md

 # NOW
 - Finish MEAN stack in NTI course
 - Finish collage
-- Polish your CV, Linkedin, Wassaf,
+- Polish your CV, Linkedin, Wassaf.
 # LONG TERM
--
+- Finish API
 ## Time-bounded Tasks
 - [ ] **[[Learn APIs]]**: Part of your backend learning plan.
 - [ ] **[[Learn OOAD and Software Development Process]]**: That will make you rock.